open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

        ))
    ```

-Finally we can combine all the new model components in config file to create a new model for best practices.
+Finally, we can combine all the new model components in a config file to create a new model for best practices.
 Because `ResNet_CIFAR` is not a ViT-based backbone, we do not implement `VisionTransformerClsHead` here.

 ```python
 model = dict(